oracle-terraform-modules/terraform-oci-oke/docs/src/guide/workers_node_cycle.md

 Cycling nodes simplifies both the upgrading of the Kubernetes and host OS versions running on the managed worker nodes, and the updating of other worker node properties.

-When you set `node_cycling_enabled` to `true` for a node pool, Container Engine for Kubernetes will compare the properties of the existing nodes in the node pool with the properties of the node_pool.
+When you set `node_cycling_enabled` to `true` for a node pool, OKE will compare the properties of the existing nodes in the node pool with the properties of the node_pool.
 If any of the following attributes is not aligned, the node is marked for replacement:
   - `kubernetes_version`
   - `node_labels`
   - `compute_shape` (`shape`, `ocpus`, `memory`)